gilch/hissp/docs/macro_tutorial.rst

 because it had to emit code for the object, but Python has no literal notation for Decimal objects.

-The reader macro didn't inject the code for making a Decimal, but an actual Decimal object, at read time.
+The parse-time macro didn't inject the code for making a Decimal, but an actual Decimal object.
 The pickling isn't done by the reader.
 It doesn't happen until the compiler has to emit something that it doesn't have a round-tripping representation for.